 Refer to the UniSC Glossary of terms for definitions of "pre-requisites, co-requisites and anti-requisites".

 5.1.
 Pre-requisites

-Enrolled in Program (AE304 and a Screen Media, Drama or Theatre and Performance Major, or a Music Studies, Screen Media Studies or Theatre and Performance Studies Extended Minor)
+Enrolled in Program (AE304 and two of the following- a Screen Media or Theatre and Performance Major, and a Music Studies, Screen Media Studies or Theatre and Performance Studies Extended Minor)

 5.2.
 Co-requisites